prmrdl/XenGuide/sites/prototype/content/Ocean/overview.md

 ## My Spend

 The My Spend section of the dashboard brings together the relevant information about your freight rates.
-At a glance, it provides the volume of your shipped freight (in TEU) and a spend comparison against the market and a calculation about potential savings that could be achieved if your freight rates matched the three different market categories.
+At a glance, it provides the volume of your shipped freight (in TEU), a spend comparison against the market, and a calculation about potential savings that could be achieved if your freight rates matched the three different market categories.

 {{< fig src="../ocean-dashboard-my-spend.png" text="Dashboard — My Spend" >}}